0fficersally/docker-harbour/README.md

 The edition of Portainer you would like to use.
 You can choose between Portainer Community Edition (`ce`) or Portainer Business Edition (`ee`).

-## Caddy
+## Reverse Proxy

 This stack utilises the [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy) plugin, which allows you to use [Caddy](https://caddyserver.com) as a reverse proxy for Docker containers via labels.
-Please take a look at their repository for more information on how to use these labels with Caddy.
+Please have a look at their repository for more information on how to use these labels with Caddy.

+> [!IMPORTANT]
+> Before deploying this stack, you must create a Docker network named `caddy`.
+Whenever you are going to deploy other containers that have to be proxied, you need to add them to the network, so Caddy is able to reach them.